EpsilonSolutions/netscaler-command-reference/docs/ns/ns-httpprofile/ns-httpprofile.md

 Default value: DISABLED

 <b>reqTimeout</b>
 Time, in seconds, within which the HTTP request must complete.
 If the request does not complete within this time, the specified request timeout action is executed.
+Zero disables the timeout.
+Default value: 0
+Minimum value: 0
 Maximum value: 86400

 <b>adptTimeout</b>